t-troebst/perfanno.nvim/README.md

     -- Options for telescope-based hottest line finders telescope = {
-        -- Enable if possible, otherwise the plugin will fall back to vim.ui.select enabled = pcall(require, "telescope"),
+        -- Enable if possible, otherwise the plugin will fall back to fzf-lua or vim.ui.select enabled = pcall(require, "telescope"),
+        -- Annotate inside of the preview window annotate = true,
+    },

+    -- Options for fzf-lua hottest line finders fzf_lua = {
+        -- Enable if possible, otherwise the plugin will fall back to vim.ui.select enabled = pcall(require, "fzf-lua"),
         -- Annotate inside of the preview window annotate = true,
     },